 You may notice that many of the photos I took have a red cast to them.
 While the lighting in Princess Fairytale Hall is lovely to look at, in many places it is similar to theater lighting (especially the super-bright spotlights on each princess) and is thus not great for photography.
 I was shooting with a Nikon D60 DSLR and no flash.
 Be sure to accept the PhotoPass cards that the photographers offer you in case your photos don’t turn out like you want them to, or, in the alternative, adjust your white balance when possible.
 External flashes are also helpful.

-Last, but definitely not least, if you’re concerned about being filtered through a shopping area upon exiting the meet and greet, choose Rapunzel’s line, which does not empty into a merchandise location.
-The Cinderella greeting area funnels you into Sir Mickey’s when you are done.
+Last, but definitely not least, if you’re concerned about being filtered through a shopping area upon exiting the meet and greet, choose the line on the left side of PFH, which does not empty into a merchandise location.
+The right side funnels you into Sir Mickey’s when you are done.